arcus/education_modules/reproducibility/reproducibility.md

 <div class = "hint">

-Discover:  The Arcus program at the Children's Hospital of Philadelphia has a team of librarians and archivists who have created materials to help CHOP scientists with data management.
+Discover:  The Arcus program at Children's Hospital of Philadelphia has a team of librarians and archivists who have created materials to help CHOP scientists with data management.
 Their [Research Data Management Resources](https://www.research.chop.edu/arcus/resources) tend to be very practical and can be used right away to improve data management!

 </div>